| || |

 Graphic design student in Singapore in 2012-2013.
 Creator of a beautiful op-art poster for Air Icon 2013.
 He also made an ornamental typeface called Origami Cubism (2013).
 [Google]

-Milan-based creator of typefaces such as Antigua Ferreteira (2013, a heavy grotesk based on old railroad lettering) and OpArt (2013, an op-art typeface).
-[Google]
+Milan-based creator of typefaces such as Antigua Ferreteria (2013, a heavy grotesk based on old railroad style lettering found on a hardware building Sevilla: free download) and OpArt (2013, an op-art typeface).

 Vilnius, Lithuania-based designer of the prismatic op-art and art deco typeface Aks Font.
 [Google]

 Parisian designer.
 Creator of a commissioned typeface, Uni Type (2012) for the annual report of Unicancer.
 [Google]

 - Bessie Mae Moocho NF (2002).
 An art deco font based on handlettering found on a travel brochure for IMM Steamship Lines, circa 1927.